 At ANU since 2013, Ryan is building Australian research interests in constitutional law and law-and-politics, to complement his European-UK research.

 On the basis of his research expertise, Ryan has undertaken consultant or voluntary-advice roles with a number of NGOs.
 Ryan is frequently is interviewed by, or writes for, local and national news-media.
-He also regularly speaks about his research to audiences outside of the ANU College of Law, and through social media.
+He also regularly speaks about his research to audiences outside of ANU Law, and through social media.

 Research projects & collaborations